yadavkapil23/url-shortener-cli/Readme.md

    - Run: `pip install urlzap`

 4. Run the CLI:
-   - Type `shr` in the terminal to start using the tool.
+   - Type `zap` in the terminal to start using the tool.

    Now, your CLI tool is ready to use! 🎉